mlflow/mlflow/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:mod:`mlflow.azureml` module can export ``python_function`` models as Azure ML models and to directly deploy and serve models on Azure ML, provided the environment has been set up.
+The :py:mod:`mlflow.azureml` module can export ``python_function`` models as Azure ML models and directly deploy and serve models on Azure ML, provided the environment has been set up.

 * :py:func:`export <mlflow.azureml.export>` exports the model as a
   directory with the dependencies necessary to deploy the model on Azure ML.